Chapter 1 : Truth or Lies

 Remus was unusually quiet on the way to the post office.
 Hope wondered if he sensed the danger they were in.
 “Mum?”
-Remus had the same tone his father did when he was going to ask a trying question.
+Remus had the same tone his father did when he was going to ask a difficult question.
 “Why don’t we use our owl to send Grandma Howell cards?”
-Remus’ hard questions were much less difficult than his father’s.
+Remus’ hard questions were much less challenging than his father’s.

 Truth or lies?

 Truth – “Grandma Howell doesn’t use owls, love.”
 Remus fell into silence once again.
 The expression on his face was one of deep thought.
 On a child it was darling, if not humorous.
 Arriving at the post office, Hope asked Remus if he wanted to put the card in the post for her.